rybojones/rybojones.github.io/index.md

-<h2 style="color:red;">This site is a work in progress.
-Please bear with e as I update it incrementally!</h2>
+<h2 style="color:palevioletred">This site is a work in progress.
+Please bear with me as I update it incrementally!</h2>

 # Project Portfolio